teckglobal/teckglobal-brute-force-protect/readme.txt

 3. **Configure Settings**:
    - Go to `TeckGlobal BFP > Settings` in the admin menu.
    - Set max login attempts, ban duration, block message, CAPTCHA, notifications, and other options.
-   - (Optional) Add a MaxMind License Key, reCAPTCHA keys, or AbuseIPDB API key.
+   - (Optional) Add a MaxMind License Key for geolocation, reCAPTCHA keys for CAPTCHA, or an AbuseIPDB API key for threat intelligence.

 4. **Monitor**:
    - Check the dashboard widget for stats.